crypto-guys/near-guildnet/nearcore/install/README.md

 # Requirements

 - I use a base ubuntu 20.04 image.
 The only modification made to the os was to set up a username to use during the build process.
+This script will build a new validator node. **If you are upgrading a validator with data already on it this script will probably not work until I make more changes.**

 # Instructions